Hamid Karzai: President and chairman of a transitional administration

 Karzai had been a US CIA contact, and was well regarded by the CIA.
 After the 7 October 2001 launch of Operation Enduring Freedom, the United Front (Northern Alliance) worked with teams of U.S. special forces and together they overthrew the Taliban regime and mustered support for a new government in Afghanistan.
 Karzai and his group were in Quetta, where they began a covert operation.
 Later, many would claim that at this moment the US decided that Karzai should be the next leader of Afghanistan.
-Before entering Afghanistan, he warned his fighters:
+Before entering Afghanistan, he warned his fighters.

-We might be captured the moment we enter Afghanistan and be killed.
-We have 60 percent chance of death and 40 percent chance to live and survive.
-Winning was no consideration.
-We could not even think of that.
-We got on two motorbikes.
-We drove into Afghanistan.